Kate Swanson is an Australian writer and dancer with nearly 40 years' experience in ballet, jazz, flamenco, ballroom, Latin and bellydance.

 If you've tried to learn dancing and failed miserably, don't be too quick to give up.

 In dancing as in any other skill, there are good teachers and bad teachers.
 Someone can be a fantastic dancer but a hopeless teacher, and vice versa.
 For instance, Margot Fonteyn was one of the greatest dancers in the world, but she couldn't teach.
 Whereas Dame Ninette de Valois was never a great dancer herself, but her ballet classes were among the best I've ever seen.

 The other possibility is that you picked a style of dance that doesn't suit you, or was too technical.
 If you've never danced before, the complex rhythms and fast footwork of flamenco would be too much of a challenge as a first dance style.
-If you're inflexible, I wouldn't recommend ballet or jazz to start with - do some yoga first, or pilates, to get your body used to the new demands ballet will place on it.
+If you're inflexible, I wouldn't recommend starting cold with ballet either—do some yoga first, or pilates, to get your body used to the new demands ballet will place on it.

 For women, belly dancing is a good introduction because it's gentle, the environment is very supportive and the beginners' steps are simple.